homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

-pleased; of having escaped death by eight inches when the Germans dropped their first bombs on Paris; of having taught Lloyd Waner how to avoid always hitting to left field; of having taken Irving Berlin out of "Nig- ger Mike's" place and set him to writing songs; of hav- ing advised Flo Ziegfeld to dress his chorus in skirts instead of tights; of having suggested and helped or- ganize the Actors' Equity, and of having informed the Indiana police where to find Gerald Chapman.
+pleased; of having escaped death by eight inches when the Germans dropped their first bombs on Paris; of having taught Lloyd Waner how to avoid always hitting to left field; of having taken Irving Berlin out of "Nigger Mike's" place and set him to writing songs; of having advised Flo Ziegfeld to dress his chorus in skirts instead of tights; of having suggested and helped organize the Actors' Equity, and of having informed the
+Indiana police where to find Gerald Chapman.

 He had been everywhere and seen everything, and